linkerd/website/linkerd.io/content/2/features/multicluster.md

 +++
-title = "Multi-cluster communication" description = "Linkerd connects Kubernetes services across cluster boundaries in a way that is secure, fully transparent to the app, independent of network topology." slug = "multicluster" aliases = [ "multicluster_support" ]
+title = "Multi-cluster communication" summary = "Linkerd connects Kubernetes services across cluster boundaries in a way that is secure, fully transparent to the app, independent of network topology." slug = "multicluster" aliases = [ "multicluster_support" ]
 +++